akari-seanmulcahy/scripts_notes/react/README.md

 Break a page down into small components that are self containted and that you can reason about and test.

-Build Step is typically required to convert many JS files created using ES2016 or JSX syntax files (i.e. facebook's create-react-app bootstrapper) into a format to be served to the browsers.
+Build Step is typically required to convert/compile files created using ES2016 or JSX syntax files (i.e. facebook's create-react-app bootstrapper) into a format to be served to the browsers - Javascript.
 ''
 npm install -g create-react-app create-react-app counter-cliker